 Use the correct form of address at all times when addressing the judge.
 When answering yes or no questions, make sure to include the proper form of address.
 For example, when addressing a female judge, say, “yes, ma’am.”
 If you did not get the opportunity to speak to the courtroom staff and procure the judge’s preferred name, you may address the judge as “Your Honor.”

 Staying calm is paramount to your courtroom success.
 One of the ways you can mentally prepare yourself for your day in court is to prepare your case.
 Whether you are the plaintiff or the defendant, you should read the complaint and take notes.
 If there was a contract, or any other written communication between you and the other side, read those documents and make sure you have copies.
 Analyze the strengths and weaknesses of your argument and the other side’s argument.

 At the end of the day, it’s important to behave with decorum in the courtroom in order to give yourself the best possible outcome.
-With courtroom etiquette and Ammediate Bail Bonds, you can put yourself in a position of power; call (321) 631-2663 to settle your bond in Cocoa and Palm Bay, FL and put you or your loved one at ease.
+With courtroom etiquette and Ammediate Bail Bonds, you can put yourself in a position of power; call (321) 631-2663 to settle your bond in Cocoa, FL and put you or your loved one at ease.